-Leave your frame of reference and enter the guest’s.
-Pride is counterproductive in such a situation, so listen and validate the guests’ issues such that they don’t stay in the heightened emotional state.
+Leave your frame of reference and enter the client’s.
+Pride is counterproductive in such a situation, so listen and validate the customers’ issues such that they don’t stay in the heightened emotional state.

 Find out the facts

-Whereas listening to the guest is very crucial, taking their word as the absolute truth is a desperate show of partial blindness and absence of leadership skills.
-Remember, you also need the crew to realize the customer satisfaction goals.
+Whereas listening to the customer is very crucial, taking their word as the absolute truth is a desperate show of partial blindness and absence of leadership skills.
+Remember, you also need the employees to realize the customer satisfaction goals.
 Get factual information by asking calm and open-ended questions which elicit more information.

 Sometimes it may require additional information before the conflict is fully settled.
 Talk to relevant parties regarding the situation.
-These could be other crew or other guests, who will help you find out where the problem is.
-With factual information, you will then find a probable course of action that is just to the guest and crew alike.
+These could be other employees or other guests, who will help you find out where the problem is.
+With factual information, you will then find a probable course of action that is just to the customers and staff alike.

 Enlist different sources of help

 Sitting on a management position does not mean that you take every professional burden as your own.
 Different employees and stakeholders have different capabilities in handling particular situations.
 Delegative leadership is sometimes recommended, so seek help when there is need.
 In case a customer has been upset by one or more of the employees, you can opt to call in some help from other management figures.
 Sit and find out whether it is more rational to involve the employee in question.
 While it is bound to aggravate the situation in most cases, sometimes the best thing to do is to talk to all the parties involved before a conflict is fully settled.
 If you must involve an outside party to resolve the matter, it is worth your time and money.
 Conflict resolution gurus are sometimes called in to educate employees on strategies to solving conflicts within the workplace.